qlik-oss/qliksense-k8s/README.md

 #### Components

-In order to facilate a) ("Rationale"), components are expected to render are consistent kubernets API.
+In order to facilate a) (the "Rationale"), components are expected to render are consistent kubernets API.
 Bespoke components are required to render the required layouts directly from helm using defaults.
 Off-the-shell components will be patched immediately from the helm rendering to conform the the required layout.

 Thje lao